-How To Add Gravatars To Your WordPress Blog – Tutorial
+How To Add Gravatars To WordPress – Tutorial

 To use Gravatars, first create an account here (it’s FREE): http://www.gravatar.com

 Sign in with your WordPress.com account details …

-If you don’t have a WordPress.com account, you can create one on the site …
+If you don’t have a WordPress.com account, you can register for one on the site …

 Once you have verified and set up your account, follow the instructions to complete your profile, and choose the email address and image you want to associate with your Gravatar.

 After uploading your image, crop and save it …

 You can access and manage your own account settings …

 It will be displayed in blog comments, web forums, etc …

 Although WordPress now automatically integrates with Gravatars, you can manage some of the settings:

 - Whether Avatars (aka, Gravatars) show on your site or not.

 - Avatar ratings filter.

-To manage how your Gravatar is used, log into your WP admin area and go to the Settings > Discussion area …
+To manage how your Gravatar is used, log in as an administrator and go to the Settings > Discussion screen …

 Scroll down the page to the Avatars section …

-- Avatar Display: Here you can toggle Gravatars on and off.
+- Avatar Display: This section lets you toggle Gravatars on and off.

-- Maximum Rating: When users create a profile on Gravatar, they are given the opportunity to give their Gravatar a rating (i.e. G, PG, R, X) based on appropriateness.
-Here you can choose the maximum rating you will allow on your site.
+- Maximum Rating: When users create a profile on Gravatar, they are given the opportunity to give their Gravatar a rating (i.e. G, PG, R, X) based on its appropriateness.
+This section lets you select the maximum rating you will allow on your site.

 - Default Avatar: WordPress lets you select what type of image you would like to display when users do not have a Gravatar account.
 Selecting one of the generated icons gives users a default avatar without requiring them to have their own Gravatar account.
-Generated icons link the email of the commenter to an auto-generated image.
-Now, every time that commenter posts on your site, they will have the same image next to their name.
+Generated icons link the email of the user to an auto-generated image.
+Now, every time that same person posts a comment on your site, the same image will display next to their name.

-By default, WordPress displays Gravatar images at a fixed size.
-To change the default WordPress Gravatar size, you would need to edit code in your template files.
+By default, Gravatars display at a fixed size.
+To customize the default WordPress Gravatar size, code editing would be required.

 (Search for gravatar-related plugins inside your WordPress plugin dashboard)

-For example, you can a feature called a Gravatar Hovercard to your WordPress blog using a plugin called Jetpack.
+For example, you can a feature called a Gravatar Hovercard to your WordPress blog using a WordPress plugin called Jetpack.